Melyssa Ford

 Melyssa Savannah Ford (born November 7, 1976) is a Canadian media personality, actress, and former video vixen.

+Early life

+Melyssa Savannah Ford was born on November 7, 1976, in Toronto, Ontario.
+Ford is mixed race, with her father having roots in Barbados, and her mother having Norwegian and Russian ancestry.

-She attended York University and studied in the field of forensic psychology.
-She is often referred to as Jessica Rabbit, an animated character whose sensuous figure Ford's is said to resemble.
+She attended York University, majoring in the field of forensic psychology.

-Entertainment career
+Career

-In the late 1990s, music video director Little X discovered Ford, who is in her early 20s, while she was working as a bartender at a Toronto nightclub and helped launch her modelling career.
+In 1997, music video director Little X discovered Ford, who was 20, while she was working as a bartender at a Toronto nightclub and helped launch her modelling career.
 She has appeared in music videos, men's magazines, television programs and films.
 Ford was an on-air personality for Sirius Satellite Radio's Hot Jamz channel.
-She sells a line of calendars and a DVD.
+She formerly sold a line of calendars and a DVD.

 In a 2008 CNN interview, Ford explained that when making music videos she often asked herself whether she was "perpetuating a negative stereotype" about black women.
 When she was asked whether music videos, overall, are "demeaning to women", Ford replied, "Yes, I definitely have to say that".

 From June 2014 to January 2015, Ford participated in the Bravo Network television series Blood, Sweat & Heels, documenting her social life against the background of her struggles of becoming a realtor in New York.

-In 2016, Ford became a co-host of Hollywood Unlocked, a hip-hop and pop culture radio show.
-In June 2018, Ford was seriously injured in a car crash involving an 18-wheeler truck.
-She suffered a skull fracture and concussion.
-Ford returned to the show in April 2019 following her accident.
-On August 24, 2020, Ford announced she would no longer be co-hosting Hollywood Unlocked.
+In 2016, Ford became a co-host of Hollywood Unlocked, a Los Angeles-based hip-hop and pop culture radio show.
+Ford returned to the show in April 2019 following her car accident in June 2018.
 In November 2019, Ford launched a podcast on YouTube called I'm Here for the Food.
 The podcast featured a host of guests and covered a range of topics, including colourism, human trafficking, and forgiveness.
 The podcast last aired in November 2020.
+On August 24, 2020, Ford announced she would no longer be co-hosting Hollywood Unlocked.

+In 2022, after several years in Los Angeles, Ford moved back to the New York metropolitan area, and from December 2022 to September 2025, she co-hosted The Joe Budden Podcast alongside broadcaster and former rapper Joe Budden.
+On November 1, 2024, Ford premiered a new podcast called Hot and Bothered with Melyssa Ford focused on wellness and lifestyle practices for women over 40.

+In 2025, Ford was mentioned in the song 'Gimme a Hug' by Drake, featured on his album Some Sexy Songs 4 U.

 Personal life

-Forde is of mixed-race.
-Her father has Barbados roots and her mother is of Norwegian and Russian descent.
+In June 2018, Ford was seriously injured in a car crash involving an 18-wheeler truck.
+She suffered a skull fracture and concussion.